The Sustainable Way to Prepare Sustainability Data

 This white paper documents our methodology and our results.
 We also included a longer section, Details, that is a more complete discussion of the methodological issues, references and reconciliations we used.
 Our hope is that this white paper can be a guide for sustainability and finance teams that need to solve the same reporting challenge, and that we are setting up a calculation framework that will improve every year as more data and higher-quality data becomes available.
 Look for annual updates in this report from GLYNT.AI.

-As you read this report, here’s our key caveat: Look at the relative levels, not the fourth decimal place.
-Throughout sustainability reporting there is a tendency to treat every estimate as a source of truth and mindlessly string up four to eight data transformations without regard to confidence levels, significant digits and the stale nature of the data.
-These issues dominate the sustainability calculations for energy and carbon emissions of AI.
-The relative levels of our findings should be robust to this data challenge.
+As you read this report, here’s the key caveat: Look at the relative levels, not the fourth decimal place.
+Throughout sustainability reporting there is a tendency to treat an estimate as a fact and mindlessly string up four to eight data transformations without regard to confidence levels, significant digits and the stale nature of the data.
+While these issues pervade the sustainability calculations for energy and carbon emissions of AI, the relative levels of our findings should be robust to this data challenge.

-In our work, we compared GLYNT.AI to the analysis of energy use and carbon emissions for a basket of LLMs recently completed Hugging Face.
+In our work, we compared the emissions and energy use of GLYNT.AI to that of LLMs, based on recent work by Hugging Face.
 (2) The Hugging Face researchers carefully compared LLMs by scale (number of parameters, number of tokens), split of energy use between training and inference, and so on.
 They also benchmarked usage by the nature of the task to be completed.
 GLYNT.AI selected four of these tasks as comparable to the Few Shot ML we built.

 A chart comparing how GLYNT.AI uses less energy and water and emits less carbon than LLMs and Standard Cloud AI